Sudan

 SOS Children’s Villages ensures that children grow up with the care, protection and relationships they need to become their strongest selves (photo: SOS Children’s Villages Sudan).

-SOS Children’s Villages has been supporting children and and young people without parental care, or at risk of losing it, in Sudan since 1978.
+SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it, in Sudan since 1978.

 Children are at risk